understanding-ml/COLA/README.rst

 5.Visualize results

 Part1: Initilize the data interface

--COLA can accept two kinds of data: PandasData and NumpyData.
+(1)COLA can accept two kinds of data: PandasData and NumpyData.

--If you don't have your personal dataset, you can use the built-in test_dataset.
+(2)If you don't have your personal dataset, you can use the built-in test_dataset.

 .. code:: python